isomerpages/govtech-lpa-acp/pages/FAQs.md

 									</span>
 								</label>
 								<input id="seventh" name="accordion" type="radio">
-							<p class="content">If you're receiving medical care at a public healthcare institution, you can ask your care team to arrange an ACP session for you.
-If you're not receiving treatment at any public healthcare institution, you can contact a community ACP facilitator.
+							<p class="content">If you do not meet the eligibility criteria above or wish to complete your LPA and ACP sooner, you can do so by contacting an LPA Certificate Issuer and ACP Facilitator.
+Please visit the pages below to find an LPA Certificate Issuer or ACP Facilitator:
 <br>
-<br>Visit https://www.mylegacy.life.gov.sg/find-a-service to find an LPA Certificate Issuer and ACP facilitator.
+<br>•	Find an <a target="_blank" href="https://opg-eservice.msf.gov.sg/LPA/CIMapService.aspx">LPA Certificate Issuer</a>
+<br>•	Find an <a target="_blank" href="https://mylegacy.life.gov.sg/find-a-service/find-advance-care-plan-facilitator/">ACP Facilitator</a>
+<br>•	An <a target="_blank" href="https://mylegacy.life.gov.sg/find-a-service/find-lpa-acp-bundled-provider/">LPA-ACP bundled provider</a>
 <br>
-<br>Some organisations may charge a nominal fee for doing an LPA and ACP, hence please check in with the individual organisations on the cost
+<br>Do check with your preferred service provider on their charges.
 								</p></li>
  <p></p><h5><strong> Booking Confirmation: </strong></h5>
 <li>
 								<label for="eighth">